randyzwitch/ECharts.jl/docs/area.md

 The default when passed multiple series is to _stack_ the series, i.e. showing the individual series contribution to the whole.
 If you want to overlay each series relative to zero on the Y-axis, use `stack = false`.

+In order for the stacked charts to render properly, any `missing` values are __set to 0__ on render.
+If this is not the correct treatment, you need to remove `missing` values prior to calling `area()`.

 {% highlight julia %}
 using ECharts
 x = ["Monday","Tuesday","Wednesday","Thursday","Friday","Saturday","Sunday"]